University College Birmingham

-The university is located in central Birmingham and offers both vocational and academic education at both undergraduate and postgraduate level.
+The university is situated in central Birmingham and offers both vocational and academic education at undergraduate and postgraduate levels, as well as some higher-level apprenticeships.
 The university specialises in the areas of hospitality and the culinary arts, hairdressing and beauty, tourism, business enterprise, marketing, business management, accounting, finance, events management, sports management, sports medicine, sports therapy and Early Years education.

 History

 The university was founded as part of Birmingham's Municipal Technical School (predecessor of Aston University) in the 19th century, but became a separate College of Bakery, Catering, Domestic Science and Associated Studies (later Birmingham College of Food and Domestic Arts) under the control of Birmingham City Council in 1957.
-It moved to its present site in Summer Row from Brasshouse Passage in 1967, with the official opening in 1968.
-It was renamed Birmingham College of Food, Tourism and Creative Studies (BCFTCS) in the 1980s to reflect the breadth of courses it by then offered.
+It relocated to its present site in Summer Row from Brasshouse Passage in 1967, with the official opening in 1968.
+It was renamed Birmingham College of Food, Tourism and Creative Studies (BCFTCS) in the 1980s to reflect the breadth of courses it then offered.
 Its name was changed again, to University College Birmingham (UCB), in 2007.
 It is often colloquially known as the College of Cakes or sometimes simply “cakes and pies”.

-As part of a general re-organisation of further education in the United Kingdom, the college became independent of council control on 1 April 1993.
-Continued expansion led to the college being re-classified as part of the higher education sector from 1 August 2002, although it continues to offer further education courses as well.
+As part of a general reorganisation of further education in the United Kingdom, the college became independent of council control on 1 April 1993.
+Continued expansion led to the college being reclassified as part of the higher education sector from 1 August 2002, although it continues to offer further education courses as well.

-The college had awarded University of Birmingham degrees as a university college.
-The college was granted the right to award its own degrees by the Privy Council in November 2007.
-In January 2008 this was reflected when it was renamed University College Birmingham.
+The college awarded degrees accredited by the University of Birmingham.
+It was granted the right to award its own degrees by the Privy Council in November 2007.
+In January 2008, this was reflected in its renaming as University College Birmingham, although it continued to award University of Birmingham degrees in most areas.
 Full university status was awarded in 2012.